Quick Answer

 Modesty Expectations (Simple, Not Strict)

-China is generally modest but not conservative.
+China is generally modest in many public settings, but not especially strict in everyday city life.

 Safe defaults: